bmhaynie/high-branch/_beer/bring-the-boys-to-the-bar.md

 alt:
 availability: Keg
 bitterness:
-description: If you like vanilla this one is for you.
-Boys to the Bar (with Peaches).
-The fruit is a background note but the hops and the vanilla are center stage.
+description: Hazy IPA with vanilla, lactose sugar, and peaches.
+The fruit is a background note and the vanilla and hops take the forefront.
 gravity:
 hops:
-ibu: 42
+ibu: 35
 img: bring-the-boys-to-the-bar.jpg
 layout: beer
 malt: